Japan’s

 First in the day we saw

-Fushimi Inari Shrine with it’s hundreds of Shinto arches forming a long
+Fushimi Inari Shrine with it’s hundreds of Shinto

-corridor up a mountain on the east side of Kyoto.
+arches forming a long corridor up a mountain on the east side of Kyoto.
 As the typhoon approaches we drove about 40

-miles south and visited Todai-ji Temple,
+miles south and visited Todai-ji

-1998 by a baseball stadium (Odate Juki Dome)[3] in northern Japan.
-Also Kasuga Shinto
+Juki Dome)[3] in northern Japan.
+Also Kasuga

-Shrine.
-By evening the heavy rains are
+Shinto Shrine.
+By evening the heavy

-beginning as our 2nd typhoon approaches.
+rains are beginning as our 2nd typhoon approaches.
+By chance our guide, Toshi,

-By chance our guide, Toshi, led several of us through the downpoor to a
+led several of us through the downpoor to a place she

-beer stop from last evening.
-Toshi and
+from last evening.
+Toshi

-confusion in understanding the menu and resultant confused orders.
+the confusion in understanding the menu and resultant confused orders.

 October